-Current curator Dennis Moung has heard a few bumps himself, and although he wishes they were ghosts, he remains unconvinced.
+Current curator Peggy Schorsch has heard a few bumps herelf, and although she wishes they were ghosts, she remains unconvinced.

-"We're not easily spooked and we don't want to scare the little kids," said assistant curator Peggy Schorsch.
+"We're not easily spooked and we don't want to scare the little kids," said Schorsch.

 The building itself is a museum piece.
 It was built in 1888 and was a major gathering place in the town for decades.
 One of the ghost stories surround the church tells of ghostly singing from the old choir box.

 301 Main St., Independence.

 The building on the corner of Monmouth and Main streets dates to 1892 and was originally the Independence Masonic Lodge.

 Employee Dave Upton.